🔨 Still forging this site - expect some sparks as we hammer out the details

 Emergency Protocol

 In case of serious injury or emergency: Call 911 immediately.
-Notify the instructor and do not attempt to move seriously injured persons unless there is immediate danger.
+Consider notifying the instructor and avoid moving seriously injured persons unless there is immediate danger.

 Personal Protective Equipment (PPE)